CedarGroveStudios/CircuitPython_AirQualityTools/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

-A collection of CircuitPython helpers used for the calculation of air quality levels.
+A collection of CircuitPython helpers used for the calculation of PM2.5 and CO2 air quality levels.

 ``CO2_IAQ`` calculates the Indoor Air Quality Index (IAQ) as derived from a CO2 ppm concentration measurement.
 Returns a data valid flag, CO2 input concentration